 UPDATE: Registrations for the recordings of this incredible conference are still available.
 CME credits are also still available for a small additional charge (see below).

 Addressing obesity and metabolic health with diet and lifestyle.
-Come and learn from an unprecedented lineup of expert speakers on the therapeutic benefits of carbohydrate restriction for metabolic syndrome, insulin resistance, Type 2 Diabetes and many other chronic diseases.
+Register for this incredible virtual conference and learn from an unprecedented lineup of expert speakers on the therapeutic benefits of carbohydrate restriction for metabolic syndrome, insulin resistance, Type 2 Diabetes and many other chronic diseases.
 A full array of topics will be covered including exercise, diabetes, heart health, mental health and food addiction.

 - 3 exciting jam packed days with global changemakers committed to improving health and education worldwide, and to changing nutritional policies and guidelines.

 - 16 cutting edge presentations from researchers & clinicians who are experiencing significant success with patients, many with a powerful personal story of their own journey to better health.